Virginia Business License Requirements

 Whenever you earn money, two entities always want to know about it: the federal government and your state tax agency.
 Business licenses in Virginia are hinged to the state's business tax, called a "license tax."
 Depending on the nature of your business, this might be a flat fee or a percentage of your gross profits.
 The Commonwealth of Virginia requires that most businesses obtain a license or permit issued by the Commonwealth.
 You might even need other licenses or permits that are required by your local government.

 Virginia does not require that sole proprietors obtain business licenses.
-If you report your business income on your personal tax return and have not taken steps to form some other type of business entity, such as a corporation or a limited liability company, you're most likely a sole proprietor.
-It is the case whether you work out of your home or in a home office and whether you pay employees.
+If you report your business income on your personal tax return and you haven't taken steps to form some other type of business entity, such as a corporation or a limited liability company, you're most likely a sole proprietor.
+This is the case whether you work out of your home or in a home office and whether you pay employees.

-If you operate your business under any name other than your own, however, you must file a fictitious name certificate with the Clerk of the Circuit Court that serves your county or municipality.
+But if you operate your business under any name other than your own, you must file a fictitious name certificate with the Clerk of the Circuit Court that serves your county or municipality.

 How to Determine Your Licensing Requirements

-Virginia does not have one single license that applies to all businesses, but the following resources can help you determine your licensing requirements:
+Virginia doesn't have one single license that applies to all businesses, but the following resources can help you determine your licensing requirements: